Robert Black (advocate): Call for public inquiry

-In September 2008, following a meeting organised by the Lockerbie Justice Group at Greshornish House on the Isle of Skye, Black and Professor Hans Köchler called for a new public inquiry into the Lockerbie bombing.
-Black said:"Megrahi could go home if his appeal succeeds or if a fair appeal cannot be achieved.
-I am not convinced there is the political will to have the case reinvestigated, however, but one of the things we have been trying to do is to insert some backbone into those politicians who have the power to make it happen."
+In September 2008, following a meeting organised by the Lockerbie Justice Group at Greshornish House on the Isle of Skye, Black and Hans Köchler called for a new public inquiry into the Lockerbie bombing.
+Black said:Megrahi could go home if his appeal succeeds or if a fair appeal cannot be achieved.
+I am not convinced there is the political will to have the case reinvestigated, however, but one of the things we have been trying to do is to insert some backbone into those politicians who have the power to make it happen.

-Part-time in South Africa
+Retirement

-In 2005 Black took 'semi retired' status, before retiring altogether in 2006.
+In 2005 Black took "semi retired" status, before retiring altogether in 2006.
 He asserts that he is one of a dying breed of legal academics: "Most academic lawyers, years ago, were like me – they had come up through the ranks of the practising profession.
 That's unusual these days.
 In many cases they have never advised a human being with a legal problem in their lives."

 Black spends six months of the year at his second home near a remote village in the Northern Cape of South Africa.